SkyTu/The-Attention-and-Autoencoder-Hybrid-Learning-Model/README.md

 The parameters used in the model can be found in the package called reused parameters, it should be marked as source root.

-The structure of the model haven't submitted to this project and it will be submitted in the near future.
+The structure of the model has been submitted, while parameters should be tuned carefully for different dataset.